 Serving Suggestions

-Serve with tortilla chips as a dip.
+- Serve with tortilla chips as an appetizer dip.

-Use it as a topping for tacos, grilled chicken, or baked potatoes.
+- Use it as a topping for tacos, grilled chicken, or baked potatoes.

-Spoon it over rice or quinoa for an easy lunch bowl.
+- Spoon it over rice or quinoa for an easy lunch bowl.

 How to Store

 Store in an airtight container in the fridge for up to 3 days.
 Stir before serving, and drain any excess liquid if needed.
+Not recommended to freeze.

 FAQ